 Length: 1-2 miles off the boating area.

-Description: Rainbow Bridge is a gigantic arch that’s even bigger than the Jacob Hamlin Arch in Coyote Gulch.
+Description: Rainbow Bridge National Monument is a gigantic arch that’s even bigger than the Jacob Hamlin Arch in Coyote Gulch and ironically it’s one of the least famous arches in Utah.

 And in order to reach it, you have to travel by boat through the Glen Canyon Recreational Area, and stop near the trail head and then hike to this spot.